Conway triangle notation: Trigonometric conversions

+Useful formulas

+Applications

 Let D be the distance between two points P and Q whose trilinear coordinates are pa : pb : pc and qa : qb : qc.
 Let Kp = apa + bpb + cpc and let Kq = aqa + bqb + cqc.
 Then D is given by the formula:

+Distance between circumcenter and orthocenter

 Using this formula it is possible to determine OH, the distance between the circumcenter and the orthocenter as follows: